hpv-information-centre/infocentre_data_manager/doc/codecs.rst

 * **notes**: A dataframe with the notes associated with the data.
 Its columns follow the same structure as **sources**.
 * **methods**: A dataframe with the methods associated with the data.
 Its columns follow the same structure as **sources**.
 * **years**: A dataframe with the estimate years associated with the data.
 Its columns follow the same structure as **sources**.
 * **dates**: A dataframe with relevant date information about the data.
-Namely, it has four values:
+It has four values:
    * **date_accessed**: When the source data was accessed by the data managers.
    * **date_closing**: When the source data was valid.
    * **date_published**: When the source data was published in a HPV Information Centre report or other publication.